-Much of his research focuses on the ethics of migration.
-His forthcoming monograph The Migrant’s Eye View: Toward an Ethics of Mobility (Palgrave Pivot) brings political philosophy together with research on mobility and borders from the social science.
+Toward a Cosmopolitan Ethics of Mobility (Palgrave Pivot, 2018) brings political philosophy together with research on mobility and borders from the social sciences.
 A major goal of this monograph is to expose the cognitive bias of methodological nationalism and to propose alternative categories and sites for thinking about migration and justice.

 Other work on immigration includes an edited book The Ethics and Politics of Migration: Core Issues and Emerging Trends (Rowman & Littlefield International, 2016) and papers in Political Research Quarterly, Political Studies, and Critical Review of International Social and Political Philosophy.